From the grinding shop to our own software

 What came out of it

-Capabilities instead of matrices
+Capabilities instead of spreadsheet chaos

 Every machine gets capabilities: external grinding 600, internal grinding 10–200, etc. An order requires capabilities.
 New machine on the floor?
 Tick capabilities, done.
 No need to touch 200 orders.